kilimi/ai-data-creator/backend/ALBUMENTATIONS.md

 # Albumentations Integration

-This document describes the integration of [Albumentations](https://albumentations.ai/) library for powerful image augmentation in the AI Data Creator project.
+This document describes the integration of [Albumentations](https://albumentations.ai/) library for powerful image augmentation in the LAI project.

 ## Installation